Trigeminal Neuralgia – Diagnosis, Symptoms and Treatment

 - Mandibular branch – provide sensation to the lower lip and jaw

 Trigeminal neuralgia is typically caused by compression of the trigeminal nerve root near its entry into the brainstem.
-This is most often caused by an artery or vein.
+An artery or vein most often causes this.
 Other possible causes include compression by a brain tumor (e.g., acoustic neuroma, meningioma), aneurysm, or arteriovenous malformation.
 Nerve compression results in nerve injury and inflammation, which causes shooting pain.

-Demyelination of the trigeminal nerve may also lead to trigeminal neuralgia – this often occurs in the setting of multiple sclerosis.
+Demyelination of the trigeminal nerve may also lead to trigeminal neuralgia – this often occurs in multiple sclerosis settings.
 Occasionally acute trigeminal nerve pain is caused by herpes zoster or herpetic neuralgia.
-Pain is usually unilateral (one-sided), although multiple sclerosis is often associated by bilateral trigeminal neuralgia.
+Pain is usually unilateral (one-sided), although multiple sclerosis is often associated with bilateral trigeminal neuralgia.